avadonley/stepvarepo/README.md

 4. You may now log in with the username and password `vmsroot`

 ## Platform
-Dr. Polack chose SiteGround as the platform on which to host the project.
+Dr. Polack chose SiteGrounds as the platform on which to host the project.
 Below are some guides on how to manage the live project.

 ### SiteGround Dashboard
 Access to the SiteGround Dashboard requires a SiteGround account with access.
 Access is managed by Dr. Polack.